PedroThiagoMaisse/portfolio/README.md

 - Better Store and dialog(s)
 - Changing the Banner construction
 - Make the scroll appear on top of the page
+- Add more information add the actually screen to all projects
+- Fix prints
+- Fix Dialogs